suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 When the author delegates encryption rights to the distributor, two models are possible:

 1. Replacing the COSE_Encrypt and Re-signing the Manifest:
 The distributor replaces the COSE_Encrypt structure in the manifest and then signs the manifest again.
 However, since the COSE_Encrypt structure is within a signed container, this presents a challenge: replacing COSE_Encrypt alters the digest of the manifest, thereby invalidating the signature.
 As a result, the distributor must be able to sign the new manifest.
 If this is the case, the distributor gains the authority to construct and sign manifests, effectively allowing them to sign code and giving them full control over the recipient.
 Distributors typically perform re-encryption online to manage large numbers of devices efficiently, which prevents air-gapping the signing operations.
-This has implications for the recommendations in {{Section 4.3.17 of RFC9124}}.
+This approach necessitates the secure storage of signing keys, as outlined in {{Section 4.3.17 and Section 4.3.18 of RFC9124}}.
 Despite these issues, this model represents the current standard practice for IoT firmware updates.

 2. Two-Layer Manifest System:
 The distributor creates a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
 This method introduces additional overhead, including one more signature verification, one extra manifest, and the need for extra mechanisms on the recipient side to handle dependency processing.
 While this adds complexity, it also enhances security.